Gesare/PswrdLocker.py/README.md

 ## Running unittests
 Run python3.6 plus test file where you are adding the test function.

-## Setup/Installation
+## Input Examples
-*
+* Username
-* A web browser eg Chrome,Firefox....
+* Email address
-* Search and open the webpage in Google search engine using the above URL link
+* Password
-* Internet Connection
+Search and open the webpage in Google search engine using the above URL link

 ## BDD Behaviour
 We want our application to: